 Covid-19 has led to more than one drastic change to the way we do things in the Early Years.
 A pivot to more outdoor learning may just be one of the most positive.

-That’s not all.
-Department for Education (DfE) guidance suggests that we risk-assess activities and resources and ‘keep windows open as far as possible to ensure ventilation and…use outdoor areas as much as possible”.
-Guidance from the DfE on protective measures to aid reopening recommends you “consider which lessons or classroom activities could take place outdoors,” and that you “Use outside space for outdoor education, where possible, as this can limit transmission and more easily allow for distance between children and staff.”
+But that’s not all.
+Department for Education (DfE) guidance suggests that we risk-assess activities and resources and ‘keep windows open as far as possible to ensure ventilation and…use outdoor areas as much as possible”

 All in, it’s time we start planning to be enabling a significant deal more of the EYFS outdoors.

 Of course, there are many things to take into consideration when planning for outdoor learning, including the fickle UK weather.
-Most importantly though, we need to consider learning possibilities to cover all seven areas of learning and development outdoors, as well as providing opportunities for children to build those all-important Characteristics of Effective Learning skills for life too.
+Most importantly though, we need to consider how we provide opportunities and teaching possibilities to cover all seven areas of learning and development outdoors, as well as opportunities for children to build those all-important Characteristics of Effective Learning skills for life too.

-These are present as children actively learn through first-hand experiences of the world, show curiosity, play and explore as well as take chances to create and think critically about the world they’re exploring.
+These are present as children actively learn through applying their own ideas and first-hand experiences of the world, show curiosity, play and explore, as well as take chances to create and think critically about the outdoor area (and the world) they’re exploring.

 With that in mind, here are 38 ideas, broken up into the different EYFS areas, to help you plan for bring the EYFS outdoors.

-1. The EYFS Outdoors: Personal, social, and emotional development ideas
+1. The Early Years outdoors: Personal, social, and emotional development ideas

-- Construction with crates, planks, large blocks are great for physical development and problem-solving.
+Construction with crates, loose parts, planks, large blocks, and other natural materials are great for physical development and problem-solving.

-2. The EYFS outdoors: Communication and language ideas
+2. Outdoor Early Learning: Communication and language ideas

-- Songs and rhymes work just as well inside as outside – try them out in your new environment.
+Children love songs and rhymes and they work just as well inside as outside – try them out in your new environment.

-- Sometimes providing a narrative can help support learning, talking about what children are doing “jumping up and down” or “splish splash” (as they jump in puddles).
+Sometimes providing a narrative can help support learning in nature, talking about what children are doing “jumping up and down” or “splish splash” (as they jump in puddles).

-- Consider how babies can safely explore outdoors.
-For example, how to facilitate tummy time, chances to learn to crawl, creep and walk.
+Consider how babies can safely explore outdoors.
+For example, you could use a large sheet to facilitate tummy time, and chances to learn to crawl, creep and walk.
+Don't forget your risk-assessments!

-- Provide resources for the children to help build an assault course outside.
+Provide natural resources for the children to help build an assault course outside.

 4. The EYFS Outdoors: Literacy ideas